4.30 Normalcy for Children and Youth in Out of Home Care

 Practice Guidance

-• PCP foster parents and PCC authorized officials receive the same training on the RPPS as required by DCBS foster parents;
+• PCP foster parents and PCC-authorized officials receive the same training on the RPPS as required by DCBS foster parents;

 • Authorized PCC staff who have been trained on the RPPS are available on site twenty-four (24) hours a day;

-Swimming Birth parent and sibling visits
+Swimming; Birth parent and sibling visits;

-Riding jet skis Tattoos, body piercings, etc.
+Riding jet skis; Tattoos, body piercings, etc.;

-Obtaining a driver's license Discipline policy
+Obtaining a driver's license; Discipline policy;

 • Operating an ATV is not an RPPS activity as specifically addressed in KRS 189.515.
 Caregivers must follow the requirements listed below regarding the use of ATVs:

-• A person under the age of sixteen (16) years, when operating or riding as a passenger on an all-terrain vehicle, shall wear approved protective headgear at all times that the vehicle is in motion;
+• A person under the age of sixteen (16) years, when operating or riding as a passenger on an ATV vehicle, shall wear approved protective headgear at all times that the vehicle is in motion;

 • Caregivers must use the RPPS characterized by careful and sensible parental decisions that maintain the child’s health, safety, and best interest when selecting babysitters.

-• Babysitters for care plus children must also receive child specific training or have training in the mental health treatment of children.
+• Babysitters for care plus children must also receive child-specific training or have training in the mental health treatment of children.

 Procedure